 How Can I Avoid A Penalty for Outbound Linking?

 It goes without saying that outbound links can still be a great way to grow the quality, trust and overall relevance of your law firm's website.
 But it’s important to choose the right content marketing partner to work with and to avoid using SEO agencies that promise the world but simply can’t follow through.
+Make sure you always look at the quality of a link before using it.

 Some of the easiest ways to avoid outbound linking penalties include: